dividedmind/statistics-done-wrong/regression.rst

 When poorly done, however, this can lead to numerous false positives.

-For example, suppose we're comparing two groups of patients, one with a medication and one with a placebo.
+For example, suppose we're comparing two groups of patients, one taking a medication and one taking a placebo.
 We measure the level of some protein in their bloodstreams as a way of seeing if the medication is working.
 In this case, though, the medication causes no difference whatsoever: patients in both groups have the same average protein levels, although of course individuals have levels which vary slightly.

 We start with ten patients in each group, and gradually collect more data from more patients.
 As we go along, we do a *t* test to compare the two groups and